 “For many, it’s what they need to bridge that gap in their budgets, so that they are able to survive, pay their bills, and put food on the table,” said Matt Gassen, CEO of Feeding South Dakota, which operates food pantries and warehouses, and partners with organizations across the state to distribute food.
 He noted that South Dakotans rely on SNAP in all corners of the state, a fact which may be masked in more rural areas.

-Monthly SNAP benefits also inject roughly $10 million dollars into the local South Dakota economy.
+Monthly SNAP benefits also inject roughly $10 million into the local South Dakota economy.
 If the program were to lose funding — a real worry during the shutdown — it would take about 5 million pounds of donated food each month to fill that $10 million gap, Gassen said.

 How SNAP Works